KeiroD/Eidolos/README.md

 # Eidolos
-Eidodlos Script is a shell script that helps us install various services on a given server.
+Eidolos Script is a shell script that helps us install various services on a given server.

 ### Installation
 Well, you have two options.
 Either download the entire thing as a [zip](https://github.com/EidolonHost/Eidolos/archive/master.zip)... or from the `terminal`, use the following commands: